chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 # for the guard
-powershell_script "set execution policy" do code "set-executionpolicy remotesigned" not_if "(get-executionpolicy) -eq 'remotesigned'" # Like I barely left Ruby -- wow! end
+powershell_script "set execution policy" do code "set-executionpolicy remotesigned" not_if "(get-executionpolicy -scope localmachine) -eq 'remotesigned'" # Like I barely left Ruby -- wow! end
 ```